 The supervision hour also includes training in various treatment interventions for working with eating disordered clients.
 There is a weekly one hour Eating Disorders Treatment Team meeting attended by the staff dietitian and designated eating disorder medical providers.
 This team meeting allows interns to gain experience with a multi-disciplinary approach to the treatment of eating disorders.
 Interns participate in treatment planning, level of care discussions and referral decisions for clients all along the continuum of eating disorder severity.
 Given our unique position in a university health service, this focus area offers opportunities to collaborate with health care providers in our Medical Clinic, Sexual and Reproductive Health and Nutrition Services.

 Focus Area Coordinator: Dana Udall, PhD

 The AOD Focus Area offers a challenging opportunity for professional growth by providing participants with the experience and supervision to perform effectively in a clinical area that is often difficult to talk about and frequently is met with resistance.
-Challenges include working with students who are mandated, implementing brief interventions, differentiating co-morbid conditions, and learning the principles and practices of Motivational Interviewing (MI).
+Challenges include working with students who are mandated, implementing brief motivational interventions, conducting differential assessments for co-morbid conditions, and gaining understanding and competence with the principles and practices of Motivational Interviewing (MI).
 The types of AOD services fall into two broad categories.